Search-optimized content preview

 - Using vinegar, ammonia, steam mops, or abrasive pads

-- Dragging appliances or furniture
+- Dragging appliances, furniture, boxes, or ladders

 - Letting pet nails stay untrimmed